 - Corporation (not its directors/shareholders)

-It is preferable that you apply for the trademark as an individual.
+You should apply for the trademark as an individual.
 In a case of a proprietor or company, if you close or change the name of the business, your trademark will become invalid.
-However, in a case of an individual, this problem won’t arise.
+However, in the case of an individual, this problem won’t arise.